bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/platform-security-tools.md

 ## GitOps/Cluster configuration management

-Argo CD (integrated into OpenShift as the GitOps Operator) provides a GitOps capability for sync'ing a Git repository with an OpenShift configuration (platform or application)
+Integrated as the GitOps Operator within OpenShift, Argo CD empowers a GitOps capability to synchronize a Git repository with OpenShift configurations, whether they pertain to the platform or specific applications.

 ## Logging and monitoring (ElasticSearch, Kibana, Graphana, Sysdig Monitor, SIEM, Uptime, Status)

-The Platform Services team provides a number of tools to help ensure our platform and applications are behaving as expected, while allowing us to investigate anomalies.
+The Platform Services team offers a range of tools designed to ensure the expected behavior of our platform and applications.
+These tools not only help in monitoring normal operations but also enable thorough investigations into any anomalies that may arise.

 **OpenShift UI:**